michelefioretti/ScPoEconometrics-Slides/README.md

-# Applied Data Analysis for Public Policy Studies Slide Host [(Home)](https://michelefioretti.github.io/ScPoEconometrics-Slides/)
+# Applied Data Analysis for Public Policy Studies Slide Host

 * Here you can look at the slide for the **Applied Data Analysis for Public Policy Studies course** [(link to book)](https://michelefioretti.github.io/ScPoEconometrics/).
-* This repo is frequently updated, so check back often.
+* This [repo](https://michelefioretti.github.io/ScPoEconometrics-Slides/) is frequently updated, so check back often.

 ## Slides